auth0/docs/articles/extensions/authorization-extension/v2/index.md

 # Authorization Extension

 ::: panel Breaking Changes
 Authorization Extension 2.6 contains breaking changes that result from changed logic for storing and handling the API Key; these require you to perform additional steps upon upgrade, as detailed below.
 Failing to complete these steps will result in an `InvalidApiKey` error on rule execution.
+For more info, see the [changelog](https://github.com/auth0/auth0-authorization-extension/blob/master/CHANGELOG.md).

 Upgrades from version 2.6 or later do not have breaking changes and require no further action.